ClerckMaxwell/FPGA-Custom-multiplier/README.md

 # Custom-multiplier
-A low level descripion of a 4 bit multiplier.
+A low level descripion of a 4 bit unsigned multiplier.